walder/open-ai-slack-bot/README.md

-# A slack bot that sends chat messages to Open AI
+# A Slack bot that sends chat messages to Open AI

 Users in a Slack workspace can chat directly to the bot by sending him a private message.
 The the chat bot will take in to account the last 20 messages in a conversation when giving an answer.